CharacterDB/API/README.md

 # CharacterDB/API

 This app provides a restful api for CharDB.
+Due to security considerations, this api is read only.

 ## Endpoints
 | Endpoint | Description |